stupidtoni/Ask-perplexity/README.md

 > run "npm run build" in this project's directory.
 >
 If you did all of this, everything should work fine.
 If it doesnt, make an issue and provide a video of you doing what i have said and it not working.
 Good luck!

+Also i provided the icon so you can, you know, have an icon for the shortcut.